What Can a Dropbox Folder Help Us?

 Tips: This method can share folder to recipients with or without Dropbox Accounts.
 As a result, they only have the permission to view the folder you share to them.

-Additional tips: How to Create a Shared Folder and Share through Dropbox Website?
+Additional tips: How to Create a Shared Folder and Share Dropbox Folder through Its Website

 Step 1: The same as the 3 methods right above.